-Author: Professor Eyvind Fjeld Halvorsen.
+Author of the article Norway Language: Professor Eyvind Fjeld Halvorsen.

 In many countries in the world, the inhabitants speak and write several different languages.
 Every now and again, the speakers of the various tongues come into conflict, and when these clashes come to a head, as they often do in our imperfect world, the media end up reporting on them.
 Very often, both the mass media and the people in countries without language problems have great difficulty understanding why people would argue about something as trivial as language.